Cromewell/ChatBot/README.md

 - "timer hh:mm:ss" a timer is set. hh stands for hours, mm for minutes, ss for seconds.
 For example "timer 00:00:10" will ring after 10 seconds
 - "google search string" opens the default browser and searches for the following string -> in this case it would google for "search string"
 - "amazon countryId search string" opens the default browser and searches for the following on amazon.countryId -> amazon results for "search string".
 For example "amazon de programmieren" will search for "programmieren" on amazon.de.
 - "wikipedia countryId search string" opens the default browser and searches for the following on wikipedia.countryId -> wikipedia results for "search string".
 For example "wikipedia en leonardo da vinci" will search for "leonardo en da vinci" on wikipedia.
-Doesn't work properly for de. en as countryId is just fine!
+Doesn't work properly for de. en as countryId works just fine!